-A health or science-related degree at 2.2 or above.
+A health or science-related degree is preferred at 2.2 or above.
 Health and science-related degrees could include health studies, psychology, physiology, biology, social sciences, or related studies to the above.
-Normally a minimum of 500 hours health or social care related experience.
-You must have at least five GCSEs at grade C or above, including English language, maths and a science subject, or equivalent qualifications, together with evidence of academic study, ideally within the last five years.
-Non-native speakers who do not have the equivalent of GCSE English at grade C (eg key skills level 2 literacy) require an IELTS score of 7.0, or equivalent.
-Experience of education or study within the last five years is preferred.
-Admission is subject to occupational health screening and Disclosure and Barring Service (DBS) check.
-All suitable applicants are required to attend an interview and selection day.
+Non-native speakers who do not have the equivalent of GCSE English at grade 4 or above (formerly grade C) (eg key skills level 2 literacy) require an IELTS score of 7.0, or equivalent.

 Months of entry

 - This course provides you with theoretical knowledge and practical experience needed to register as a nurse with the Nursing and Midwifery Council.

 - This masters course is ideal if you are interested in a career in frontline, leadership or specialist nursing.